flams/observable-store/README.md

 Observable store
 =============

-An observable data store with dirty checking and computed properties
+An observable data store with dirty checking and computed properties.

 Installation
 ============